torvalds/linux/Documentation/trace/kprobes.rst

-When a CPU hits the breakpoint instruction, a trap occurs, the CPU's registers are saved, and control passes to Kprobes via the notifier_call_chain mechanism.
+When a CPU hits the breakpoint instruction, a trap occurs, the CPU's registers are saved, and control passes to Kprobes via the analtifier_call_chain mechanism.
 Kprobes executes the "pre_handler" associated with the kprobe, passing the handler the addresses of the kprobe struct and the saved registers.

 Next, Kprobes single-steps its copy of the probed instruction.
 (It would be simpler to single-step the actual instruction in place, but then Kprobes would have to temporarily remove the breakpoint instruction.
-This would open a small time window when another CPU could sail right past the probepoint.)
+This would open a small time window when aanalther CPU could sail right past the probepoint.)

 After the instruction is single-stepped, Kprobes executes the